Vilos92/pimpmyprose/README.md

 # Currently
 + Users can follow each other, but need to expand follow_button to work for a list.
 Right now, takes in a context value of either "Followed" or "Not Followed" from the profile view.
-The pimp_list would take a set.
+Sets it to a string that says "Null" if not logged in The pimp_list would take a set.

 # About
 + A website where you can post a Prose, allowing the online community to Pimp it.

 # To-Do
++ Follow/Unfollow button has static size for changing text
 + Pimp repost prevention - no posting on own pimp
 + Search
 + Ability to edit profile, finish organizing profile page in general